Data Science at Scale

 3. MLOPs Pipeline

-There are many steps involved in an end to end data science project, right from data collection, ETL, model creation, model training, testing, production deployment.
+An end-to-end data science project involves many steps, including data collection, ETL, model creation, model training, testing, and production deployment.
 Since there are multiple teams responsible for different steps and most of the process is manual it makes sense to automate everything end to end in a pipeline.
 Borrowed from the concept of DevOPs of traditional software projects, is the methodology of MLOPs for creating CI/CD pipelines for data science projects.
 You can develop your own custom pipeline using Kubeflow or you can leverage pipeline as a service offered by likes of AWS, GCP, Azure.

 MLOPs Pipeline (Source)

 Automating everything from end to end not only eliminates manual touchpoints but also gives room to scale the data science project.
-Data scientist no longer needs to worry about who from data engineer team is going to help him procure data or who will assist him in deployment from IT team, pipeline will take care of everything and he or she can just focus on building models and push it through CI/CD pipeline.
-This helps to reduces time to production and scale up with requirement.
+Data scientist no longer needs to worry about who from data engineering team is going to help them procure data or who will assist them in deployment from the IT team, pipeline will take care of everything and they can focus on building models and push changes through the CICD pipeline.
+This helps to reduce time to production and scale up with requirements.

 Conclusion

-It is quite evident with the current stae of data science that scalability is one of the main challenges that companies are facing.
-It is not that there is lack of technologies to help you scale the project, it is instead lack of awareness and skill which is the real underlying issue.
-Here we discussed challenges and some strategies that can be used to scale data science projects and we hope that you would be able to leverage it for you own project as well.
+It is quite evident with the current state of data science that scalability is one of the main challenges that companies are facing.
+It is not that there is a lack of technologies to help you scale the project, it is instead a lack of awareness and skill which is the real underlying issue.
+Here, we discussed challenges and some strategies for scaling data science projects, and we hope that you will be able to leverage them for your own project as well.